kodykoester/esker/README.md

        main()
     ```

-4. **Add a New File for Parameters:**
+4. **Add a New File:**
-   - Click the "+" icon next to `main.py` in the sidebar.
+   - Click the "+" icon next to `main.py` in the navbar.
    - Name the new file **`parameters.txt`**.
-   - Copy the content from the `parameters.txt` file in the zip folder and paste it into the `parameters.txt` file in the IDE.
+   - Copy the content below or from the `parameters.txt` file in the zip folder and paste it into the `parameters.txt` file in the IDE.

     ```txt
     This is a sample text file for testing purposes.